Karakoram Highway: The Highest Paved International Road and Eighth Wonder of the World

 Is the Karakoram Highway open?

-The road is open all year except for the Khunjerab Pass, a mountain pass at an elevation of 4.693m (15,397ft) above the sea level, open only between 1 May and 31 December due to heavy snow.
+The road is open all year except for the Khunjerab Pass, a high mountain pass at an elevation of 4.693m (15,397ft) above the sea level, open only between 1 May and 31 December due to heavy snow.
 Heavy snow during harsh winters can shut the highway down for extended periods.
 Heavy monsoon rains around July and August cause occasional landslides that can block the road for hours or more.
 Drive with care as this is a mountain road with hairpin curves and dangerous drop offs.
-You might want to take this into consideration if you have passengers that don't like heights.

 When was the Karakoram Highway built?